Arbitration in Germany — Explained by an German Attorney

 Arbitration offers advantages such as speed, flexible procedures tailored to the parties in dispute, the selection of expert arbitrators and, particularly in international disputes, the avoidance of corruption problems in some countries.
 International arbitration proceedings make enforceable decisions possible, which would be difficult or impossible to obtain in certain countries.

-Can arbitral awards from arbitration proceedings be challenged in state courts?
+Can arbitral awardsbe challenged in German state courts?

-In certain situations, arbitration awards can be challenged in state courts, particularly in the event of serious procedural errors.
-The selection of institutionalised arbitration rules and the involvement of specialised lawyers can help to minimise such risks of challenge.
+In certain situations, arbitration awards can be challenged in German state courts, particularly in the event of serious procedural errors.
+The selection of institutionalized arbitration rules and the involvement of specialized lawyers can help to minimize such risks of challenge.

 Is it possible to agree on arbitral proceedings both before and after the outbreak of a dispute?